stopsopa/stopsopa.github.io/Readme.md

     <body nohead nofoot toc>

-        toc - no Table of Content
-        nohead - no header
+        toc - turn on Table of Content nohead - no header
         nofoot - no footer